ptomulik/github-list-releases-action/README.md

 String used to filter retrieved releases by tag\_name.

-Selects releases certain tag name(s).
+Selects releases with certain tag name(s).
 The parameter may be set to a specific name, may be a regular expression (possibly with flags) or may be missing or empty to allow any name (the same may be achieved by setting ``name: '*'``).

 ### draft